James Scarlett-Streatfeild

 Air Vice Marshal James Rowland Scarlett-Streatfeild, CBE (17 February 1909 – 10 May 1945) was a senior commander in the Royal Air Force during the Second World War.
 He was killed in an air crash as he travelled to accept the surrender of German forces in Norway.

 Early life

-James Rowland Scarlett was born at Southsea, Hampshire one of the sons of Air Vice Marshal Francis Rowland Scarlett and Dora Scarlett (née Blakiston-Houston).
+James Rowland Scarlett was born at Southsea, Hampshire, one of the sons of Air Vice Marshal Francis Scarlett and Dora Scarlett (née Blakiston-Houston).
 His father was an early naval aviator and his grandfather had been colonel of the 5th Dragoon Guards.
 He was a member of the Streatfeild family of Rossington Hall, Bawtry, and added the Streatfeild to his own name in 1939.

 RAF career

 Scarlett joined the Royal Air Force in 1927 as a flight cadet in "B" Squadron, Royal Air Force College Cranwell and on 15 December 1928 was commissioned pilot officer with service number 26093, and posted to the staff at RAF Calshot a flying boat base, commencing his training on the "flying boat course" on 5 March 1929 preliminary to becoming a permanent member of staff and pilot at RAF Calshot.
 He was promoted flying officer on 15 June 1930.